saltstack/salt/doc/topics/tutorials/gitfs.rst

-If pygit2_ is not packaged for the platform on which the Master is running, the pygit2_ website has installation instructions here__.
+If pygit2_ is not packaged for the platform on which the Master is running, the pygit2_ website has installation instructions
+`here <pygit2-install-instructions>`_.
 Keep in mind however that following these instructions will install libgit2_ and pygit2_ without system packages.
 Additionally, keep in mind that :ref:`SSH authentication in pygit2
 <pygit2-authentication-ssh>` requires libssh2_ (*not* libssh) development